cloudberry666/datadog-agent/pkg/metadata/inventories/README.md

 ## Agent metadata

-`SetAgentMetadata` register data about the agent itself.
+`SetAgentMetadata` registers data about the agent itself.

 # Format